B.S., Political Science, University of Wisconsin-Eau Claire

 M.A., Political Science, University of Notre Dame

-Kasey Swanke is an advisor for first-year students who want to explore opportunities to globalize their education through the Keough School.
+In addition to working as an Instructor in the Unviersity Writing Program, Kasey Swanke is also an advisor for first-year students who want to explore opportunities to globalize their education through the Keough School.
 As a first-year advisor, Swanke has worked with students exploring majors in all disciplines including those in the Colleges of Science, Arts and Letters, Engineering, and Business.

 Swanke earned a BS from the University of Wisconsin-Eau Claire and an MA from Notre Dame, both in political science.
 With interests in advising theory and practice, academic preparedness and success, engaged learning, and student group identities on campus, she is currently researching how minority students’ identities affect their academic success and well-being.